-Werner blinked out of his stupor and frowned at him.
+Werner blinked out of his stupor and frowned.
 “This isn’t the time for jokes, Wolff.”

-“I’m not joking,” Gilbert snapped before he pulled back and gave Werner a onceover.
+“I’m not joking,” Gilbert snapped before he gave Werner a once-over.
 “You sure you shouldn’t have rested in the hospital a little bit more?
 Y’know most of the men would make excuses to stay there.
 Not to leave.”

 Werner noticed the worry carved into Gilbert’s raised brow, noticed the opportunity for a change in conversation.
-“Battles aren’t won by resting in hospitals, Second Lieutenant.”
+“Battles aren’t won by resting in hospitals, Leutnant.”
 He paused as they reached the tent.
 “I’d like to hear about these men who are opting for unneeded stays at the hospital.”

 Gilbert’s brows furrowed with annoyance, but before he could say anything a dark head appeared out from the flaps of the tent.

-“Oh, there you are, Werner,” Captain Weingartner said in surprise.
+“Oh, there you are, Werner,” Hauptmann Weingartner said in surprise.